 You’ve spent weeks planning your layout, insulating your van, and putting in your floor, walls, and ceiling.
 Maybe you’ve built some furniture and even started installing electrical.
 You think you’ve got the whole thing figured out, that your van will work perfectly as a mobile living situation and you’ll be living happily on the road in no time.

 If you have the available time, taking your DIY campervan for a test run (or two) is a great way to identify any problems while you still have access to tools, package deliveries, and a place to work.
-There’s just a lot that you can’t foresee until you live in your van.
+There’s just a lot that you can’t foresee until you actually live in your van.
 Taking it out for some short trips throughout your build will help you understand how you’ll actually use your new living space, what’s necessary, and what’s not.

 The resources on this list have a ton of great ideas and information that will help with your van build.
-Included are everything from awesome websites, blogs, and forums, to helpful Youtube videos and informative ebooks.
+Included are everything from awesome van life websites, blogs, and forums, to helpful Youtube videos and informative ebooks.

 Websites and Blogs